Mughal Empire: Akbar to Aurangzeb (1556–1707)

 Akbar holds a religious assembly of different faiths in the Ibadat Khana in Fatehpur Sikri.

 Akbar (reigned 1556–1605) was born Jalal-ud-din Muhammad in the Umarkot Fort, to Humayun and his wife Hamida Banu Begum, a Persian princess.
 Akbar succeeded to the throne under a regent, Bairam Khan, who helped consolidate the Mughal Empire in India.
-Through warfare, Akbar was able to extend the empire in all directions and controlled almost the entire Indian subcontinent north of the Godavari River.
+Through a series of wars, Akbar was able to extend the empire in all directions and controlled almost the entire Indian subcontinent north of the Godavari River.
 He created a new ruling elite loyal to him, implemented a modern administration, and encouraged cultural developments.
 He increased trade with European trading companies.
 India developed a strong and stable economy, leading to commercial expansion and economic development.
-Akbar allowed freedom of religion at his court and attempted to resolve socio-political and cultural differences in his empire by establishing a new religion, Din-i-Ilahi, with strong characteristics of a ruler cult.
+Akbar allowed freedom of religion at his court and attempted to resolve socio-political and cultural differences in his empire by establishing a new religion, Din-i Ilahi, with strong characteristics of a ruler cult.
 He left his son an internally stable state, which was in the midst of its golden age, but before long signs of political weakness would emerge.

 Jahangir (born Salim, reigned 1605–1627) was born to Akbar and his wife Mariam-uz-Zamani, an Indian princess.
 Salim was named after the Indian Sufi saint, Salim Chishti.
 He "was addicted to opium, neglected the affairs of the state, and came under the influence of rival court cliques".
 Jahangir distinguished himself from Akbar by making substantial efforts to gain the support of the Islamic religious establishment.
 One way he did this was by bestowing many more madad-i-ma'ash (tax-free personal land revenue grants given to religiously learned or spiritually worthy individuals) than Akbar had.
 In contrast to Akbar, Jahangir came into conflict with non-Muslim religious leaders, notably the Sikh guru Arjan, whose execution was the first of many conflicts between the Mughal Empire and the Sikh community.

 Group portrait of Mughal rulers, from Babur to Aurangzeb, with the Mughal ancestor Timur seated in the middle.
 On the left: Shah Jahan, Akbar and Babur, with Abu Sa'id of Samarkand and Timur's son, Miran Shah.
 On the right: Aurangzeb, Jahangir and Humayun, and two of Timur's other offspring Umar Shaykh and Muhammad Sultan.
 Created c.
 1707–12.